kimadeline/talk-proposals/README.md

 # Talk Proposals

+What this repo is for:
 📣 One-stop shop for my personal talk proposals - accepted, pending, withdrawn and rejected.
 ☣️ Collection of different bios so that I don't have to come up with something new every time.